Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 (You can also follow the Generate a Management RSA Key Pair guide to generate a keypair for this purpose.)

-The keyring material is then encrypted with the public RSA key defined via the `keyring_recovery_public_key` Kong configuration value in the database, the recovery keypair then is used to decrypt the Keyring material in the database.
+The keyring material is then encrypted with the public RSA key defined via the `keyring_recovery_public_key` Kong configuration value in the database.
+You can use this recovery key to decrypt the Keyring material in the database.

 This will restore the Keyring material to the cluster automatically without manual backup.